 We mentioned earlier that the component based development achieves feature extensions by combination.
 The following picture shows how Node and Sprite component combine their properties.

 Node Color and Opacity property

-These two properties will multiply the content of the rendering component itself to determine each pixel's color and opacity during rendering.
-In addition, the Opacity property will act on a child node and easily achieve the fade in and fade out effect of a set of node contents by altering the
+These two properties will multiply with the image of rendering component to determine each pixel's color and opacity.
+In addition, the Opacity property will cascade on a child node and easily achieve the fade in and fade out effect of a set of node contents by altering the